guentur/MagentoExperiments/PulsestormRequireJsRewrite/README.md

 It’s just a poorly chosen name.

 ### Class Rewrites for Javascript
-One thing you could do with it os **replace** method implementations on RequireJS modules that return objects
+One thing you could do with it is **replace** method implementations on RequireJS modules that return objects
 ```js
 define([], function(){
     'use strict';